Protection from Domestic Abuse

-Once Form 2 has been completed and certified, you need to take it to the clerk of the court, who will fill out another form called Form 4: Interim Protection Order and set a return date (the date on which your final protection order will be considered) for the case.
+Once Form 2 has been completed and certified, you need to take it to the clerk of the court, who will fill out another form called Form 4: Interim Protection Order (issued by court officials only) and set a return date (the date on which your final protection order will be considered) for the case.
 The clerk will hand both Form 2 and Form 4 to the magistrate, who may sign the forms granting an interim protection order.

-Once it has been granted you will be given a copy of the interim order and it will also be 'served on' (handed to) your abuser by the police, or if you can afford Sheriff's charges, by the Sheriff (in South Africa the Sheriff is an officer of the court responsible for serving documents that need to be served in civil cases).
-The interim protection order does not come into effect until it has been served.
+Once it's been granted you'll be given a copy of the interim order and it will also be 'served on' (handed to) your abuser by the police, or if you can afford Sheriff's charges, by the Sheriff (in South Africa the Sheriff is an officer of the court responsible for serving documents that need to be served in civil cases).
+The interim protection order does not come into effect until it's been served.
 Serving of the interim order by the police is free.
 If you can afford the service charges, it is better to ask for the Sheriff as the police have many cases and are likely to take longer than the Sheriff.
-The clerk of the court can also arrange for service by registered mail, but this involves a cost and will not work if your abuser does not go and collect and sign for the documents at the post office.
+The clerk of the court can also arrange for service by registered mail, but this involves a cost and won't work if your abuser doesn't go and collect and sign for the documents at the post office.

-If you do not receive the warrant you should go to the court to collect it.
-Having the warrant means that should your abuser break the conditions of the interim order you can have him arrested or charged by going to the police and giving them the warrant and an affidavit (Form 10) describing how he has broken the conditions of the interim protection order.
+If you don't receive the warrant you should go to the court to collect it.
+Having the warrant means that should your abuser break the conditions of the interim order you can have him arrested or charged by going to the police and giving them the warrant and an affidavit (Form 10) describing how he's broken the conditions of the interim protection order.
 The police must then arrest him if it appears you might suffer harm.

 The interim protection order will have a date called a 'return date' listed on it.
 On this date you (the applicant) and your abuser (the respondent) will have the opportunity of giving the court further information about the abuse, and the conditions in the interim order will either be confirmed, changed or set aside by the magistrate, in a final protection order.
 The return date may not be sooner than ten days after serving of the order.

-If your abuser does not oppose the order, or if your abuser is not present but there is proof the interim order or notice was served on your abuser, or if neither of you is present but there is proof the interim order was served, then it is likely the final protection order will be granted.
+If your abuser doesn't oppose the order, or if your abuser is not present but there's proof the interim order or notice was served on your abuser, or if neither of you are present but there is proof the interim order was served, then it's likely the final protection order will be granted.

-If neither of you appear, and there is no proof of service, then it likely the interim order will be set aside.
-If only you appear but there is no proof of service, then it is likely the interim order will be extended to another return date.
-If you alone appear or both of you appear and request that the interim order be set aside, then it will be set aside.
+If neither of you appear, and there's no proof of service, then it's likely the interim order will be set aside.
+If only you appear but there's no proof of service, then it's likely the interim order will be extended to another return date.
+If you appear alone or both of you appear and request that the interim order be set aside, then it will be set aside.

-If the court at trial finds on 'a balance of probabilities' - that is, that it is more likely than unlikely - that your abuser (the respondent) has committed or is committing an act of domestic violence, then it will issue a final protection order.
+If the court at trial finds on 'a balance of probabilities' - that is, that it's more likely than unlikely - that your abuser (the respondent) has committed or is committing an act of domestic violence, then it will issue a final protection order.

-A warrant of arrest is issued immediately on the granting of the final protection order, but it is suspended as long as your abuser does not break the conditions of the protection order.
+A warrant of arrest is issued immediately on the granting of the final protection order, but it's suspended as long as your abuser doesn't break the conditions of the protection order.
 You must make sure you take the warrant of arrest with you.
 Having the warrant means that should your abuser break any of those conditions, all you need to do is complete a sworn affidavit (Form 10) stating how the conditions of the protection order have been broken, and hand your affidavit together with the warrant of arrest to the police, who must arrest your abuser immediately if it appears you might suffer harm.
-If it does not appear you might suffer harm, then the police may instead give your abuser a notice to appear in court on a criminal charge of breaching the protection order.
+If it doesn't appear you might suffer harm, then the police may instead give your abuser a notice to appear in court on a criminal charge of breaching the protection order.

 If you use up the warrant (it can only be used once and becomes 'executed and cancelled') and you need a second one, or the first warrant is lost or destroyed, you can apply for another one (Form 9).

-If your abuser is found guilty of breaking the conditions of a protection order in a criminal case, they can be fined or sentenced to prison for not more than five years.
+If your abuser is found guilty of breaking the conditions of a protection order in a criminal case, they can be fined or sentenced to prison for not more than 5 years.